jwulf/cc-gsg-csharp/README.md

-# Getting Started with Camunda Cloud using C#
+# Getting Started with Camunda Cloud using C# and ASP .NET Core 3

 The [Zeebe C# Client](https://github.com/zeebe-io/zeebe-client-csharp) is available for .NET Zeebe applications.